andrewangelle/Instrument-Search/README.md

   https://orchestral-instrument-database.herokuapp.com

 ## Description
-*Get information about a single instrument.
+### Get information about a single instrument.

 ![screenshot-name-results](images/Tuba.jpg)

-*Get information about a group of instruments.
+### Get information about a group of instruments.
-  *For example, all of the instruments in the strings family...
+* For example, all of the instruments in the strings family...

 ![screenshot-family-results](images/stings.jpg)

-*Filtering by multiple fields.
+### Filter by multiple fields.
-  *For example, all of the instruments that are in the strings family AND read treble clef...
+* For example, all of the instruments that are in the strings family AND read treble clef...

 ![screenshot-family-clef-results](images/strings-treble.jpg)

 ## Technologies Used